+Mirrors

+Adjusting the Power Mirrors

+ADJUSTMENT SWITCH
-2. Move the selector switch to L

-(driver's side) or R (passenger's
+- 1. Turn the ignition switch to the ON (II) position. - 2.
+Move the selector switch to L (driver's side) or R (passenger's side).

-(II) position.

-side).

-Mirrors, Parking Brake

 - 3. Push the appropriate edge of the adjustment switch to move the mirror right, left, up, or down. - 4.
 When you finish, move the selector switch to the center (off) position.
 This turns the adjustment switch off to keep your settings.